 Prindle Post News Analyst Application

-The Prindle Post, an online publication for public philosophy from The Janet Prindle Institute for Ethics, is seeking scholars to write concise, accessible, and engaging articles explaining the underlying moral issues raised by current events and popular culture.
-We believe that at the very bottom of our political and cultural disagreements lies a fundamental question about how to prioritize competing values.
-Our goal, then, is to explore all the moral matter that gets left unsaid.
-Applications were due January 21, 2022 and are now closed.
+The Prindle Post, an online publication for public philosophy from The Janet Prindle Institute for Ethics, is seeking scholars to write concise, accessible, and engaging articles explaining the moral issues raised by current events and popular culture.

-- Submit one 900-1200 word piece (addressing a specific moral question) for review every three weeks (16 total for the year).
+- Submit one 900-1200 word piece (addressing a specific moral question) for review every four weeks (12 total for the year).

 - Develop and research topics; curate and cite sources.